Political dissidence in the Empire of Japan: Modern girls

-The Salon de thé François
+Salon de thé François

 The Salon de thé François was a western-style café established in Kyoto on 1934 by Shoichi Tateno, who participated in labour movements, and anti-war movements.
 The cafe was a secret source of funds for the then-banned Japanese Communist Party.
 The anti-fascist newspaper Doyōbi was edited and distributed from the café.

-The Takigawa Incident
+Takigawa Incident

 In March 1933, the Japanese parliament attempted to control various education groups and circles.
 The Interior Ministry banned two textbooks on criminal laws written by Takigawa Yukitoki of Kyoto Imperial University.
 The following month, Konishi Shigenao, president of Kyoto University, was requested to dismiss Professor Takigawa.
 Konishi rejected the request, but due to pressure from the military and nationalist groups, Takigawa was fired from the university.
 This led to all 39 faculty members of Kyoto Imperial University's law faculty resigning.
 Furthermore, students boycotted classes and communist sympathizers organized protests.
 The Ministry of Education was able to suppress the movement by firing Konishi.
 In addition to this attempt by the Japanese government to control educational institutions, during the term of the education minister, Ichirō Hatoyama, a number of elementary school teachers were also dismissed for having what were considered "dangerous thoughts".

+Soaring Mast

+Following the outbreak of the 1931 Japanese invasion of Manchuria, the Japanese Communist Party had infiltrated the military, including in Tokyo, and Osaka.
+They would distribute leaflets, and newspapers opposing the war.
+Sakaguchi Kiichiro, a Japanese Communist sailor, founded the anti-war "The Soaring Mast" along with other anti-sailors.
+Six issues were produced and distributed.
+Sakaguchi Kiichiro had enlisted in the Imperial Japanese Navy following his graduation from High School.
+During his service, he joined the Japanese Communist Party.
+Saakaguchi Kiichiro would be arrested in a Police raid in Tokyo.
+He was tortured in Hiroshima Prison by the Special Higher police.
+He would die in prison on 1933.

 Dissidence during World War II

 Japanese working with the Chinese resistance

 Kaji Wataru was a Japanese proletarian writer who lived in Shanghai.
 His wife, Yuki Ikeda, suffered through torture at the hands of the Imperial Japanese.
 She fled Japan when she was very young, working as a ballroom dancer in Shanghai to earn a living.
 They were friends with Chinese cultural leader Guo Moruo.
 Kaji and Yuki would escape Shanghai when the Japanese invaded the city.
 Kaji, along with his wife, were involved with the re-education of captured Japanese soldiers for the Kuomintang in Chongqing during the Second Sino-Japanese War.

-His relationship with Chiang Kai-shek was troubled due to his anticommunism.
-Kaji would work with the Office of Strategic Services in the later stages of the war.
+His relationship with Chiang Kai-shek was troubled due to Chiang Kai-shek's anti-communism.
+Kaji would work with the United States Office of Strategic Services in the later stages of the war.
+However, the relationship between Kaji Wataru and the United States would sour after the war.
+During the US occupation of Japan, Kaji would be kidnapped and tortured by the CIA for alleged ties to Soviet Intelligence.